Financial-Times/dotcom-page-kit/docs/design-decisions/client-side-error-logging.md

 # Design Decisions: Client-Side Error Logging

-Anvil does not provide any client-side error logging capability.
+Page Kit does not provide any client-side error logging capability.
 This is a major change from the existing FT.com toolset.

 Since the Next team started the rebuild of FT.com in 2014 we've used [Sentry] to capture and log both server and client-side errors for each application.
 It has been integrated with both [`n-express`] and [`n-ui`] so our applications get error logs by default.